RegardsOss/RegardsOss.github.io/docs/development/services/dam/conception.md

 microservice properties with the properties `regards.access.rights.update.cron`.
 The value is in standard cron format.

 ## Elasticsearch index representation

+**Data** entities are never stored in the REGARDS database, only in Elasticsearch.
+**Dataset** entities are stored in the REGARDS database with the following information:

+- creation date and update date,
+- Identifier of the Uniform Resource Name (example: URN:AIP:**DATASET**:validation:
+  39c574a0-2ad6-4f47-9f4a-251d494892b1:V1)
+- model of the products in this dataset
+- Identifier of the dataset model
+- Identifier of the plugin used to load products from a data source
+- sub-setting criterion setting on a Dataset for Elasticsearch

 The following tables show the structure of stocked entities in Elasticsearch index of REGARDS.